empathicqubit/vscode-cc65-debugger/README.md

 ## Building

-You will need node >=13, vscode >=1.42, pnpm >=5.5, and Subversion.
+You will need node >=13, vscode >=1.42, pnpm >=5.5, Python 3 (to generate
+the font), and Subversion.
 Mocha Test Explorer extension is also recommended.

 For more details about what is needed to build, please look at the [Dockerfile](docker/Dockerfile)